Senior chief petty officer

+Senior chief petty officer (SCPO) is the eighth enlisted rank (with the pay grade E-8) in the United States Navy and Coast Guard, is above chief petty officer and below master chief petty officer.

+Senior chief petty officer was created June 1, 1958 under the authorization of the Military Pay Act of 1958 for both the Navy and Coast Guard.
+Navy-wide examinations for chiefs were held on August 5, 1958, and promotions became effective November 16, 1958.
+A second group of chiefs from the February 1959 examinations were promoted to E-8 and E-9 effective on May 16, 1959.

 Advancement to senior chief petty officer is similar to that of chief petty officer.
 It carries requirements of time in service, superior evaluation scores, and peer review.
 In the Navy, it is the first promotion that is based entirely on proven leadership performance; test scores do not play a part.
 After three years in the current grade, a chief petty officer can only advance to senior chief if a board of master chiefs approve, convened every year around March.
 Senior chief petty officers make up just 2.5% of the total enlisted force of the Navy and overall fall within the top 4% of the enlisted ranks.

-In the Coast Guard, advancement to senior chief is similar to other advancements, in that candidates compete with other advancement-eligible chief petty officers.
-Advancement-eligible chief petty officers are prioritized based on written examination scores, evaluations, award points, time in service, and time in grade.
-Senior chief petty officers are then selected monthly from this prioritization list as positions become available.

-As do chief petty officers, senior chief petty officers take on more advanced leadership duties in their new paygrade.
-In the Navy, their khaki uniform continues to reflect their responsibility level: It is similar to an officer's uniform, but with different insignia.
-(In the Coast Guard, petty officers, chief petty officers, warrant officers, and commissioned officers all wear similar uniforms.)

-Like petty officers, every chief has both a rate (rank) and rating (job, similar to an MOS in other branches).
-A chief's full title is a combination of the two.
-Thus, a senior chief petty officer with the rating of machinist's mate would properly be called a senior chief machinist's mate, the abbreviation of which is MMCS.